Terms & Conditions

 Bathroom and Smoke breaks- Should be limited to one per every two hours.
 Supervisors will sign volunteers in and out for smoke breaks.
 Smoke breaks are only granted with supervisor approval.

-Phone usage, Headphones- Usage of cellular phones should be kept at a minimum.
+Phone usage, Headphones- Usage of cellular phones is prohibited during work hours.
 Head-phones cannot be used during shifts as it interferes with communication.
 Abuse will be subject to disciplinary action.

 Monitoring- Supervisor will give feedback to the volunteer as to their performance and continue to inspect their work.